iiumschedule/albiruni-api/README.md

 - [x] REST API access to IIUM Course Browser
 - [x] Redis for caching and faster responses
+- [x] Search for exam date
 - [ ] Search subject

 ## Database

+### For subjects

 All subjects are fetched and saved in https://github.com/iqfareez/albiruni_fetcher/tree/master/db

+### For exams

+Exams are downloaded from https://www.iium.edu.my/division/amad/academic-calendarimportant-dates.
+Then, parsed manually and saved to Excel file.
+See the files in the `db` folder.

 ## Installation